-Children with a mentally ill parent have a higher risk for developing mental illnesses than other children, and when both parents are mentally ill, the chance is even greater.
-Moreover, mental illness of a parent can put stress on the marriage and affect the parenting abilities of the couple.
+Children with a mentally ill parent have a higher risk for developing mental illnesses than other children, and when both parents are mentally ill, the chance is even greater.51 Moreover, mental illness of a parent can put stress on the marriage and affect the parenting abilities of the couple.
 The circumstances a child is raised in can independently influence mental health.
 An inconsistent, unpredictable family environment also contributes to mental illness in children.
 In both the 2013 and again in the 2016 Head Start/Early Head Start parent survey, 21% of respondents described the amount of usual stress in life on most days as 'quite a bit stressful' or 'extremely stressful.'
 Eighteen percent of parent respondents in 2013 reported experiencing 14 or more days of poor emotional well-being in the past month, compared to 10% of the adult Kitsap County population in 2013; the proportion was only 12% on the 2016 parent survey.

 The proportion of Kitsap County children with military parents who have been sent to a combat zone is notable.
-Overall, 44% of Kitsap County eighth-graders surveyed in 2014 and in 2016 reported having at least one parent or guardian who had served in the military.
-Of those in 2014, 27% reported that the parent or guardian had been sent to a combat zone (Iraq, Afghanistan or other combat zone).
-The question was not asked in 2016.
-Given the large military presence in Kitsap County, it is not surprising that this figure is much higher than Washington State overall, where 73% of eighth-graders in both 2014 and 2016 reported that neither of their parents or guardians had ever served in the military.
+Overall, 46% of Kitsap County eighth graders surveyed in 2014 and 2016 reported having at least one parent or guardian who had served in the military.
+Similarly, in 2018, 41% of 8th graders reported having a parent who had served in the military.
+Of those in 2014, 27% reported that the parent or guardian had been sent to a combat zone (Iraq, Afghanistan or other combat zone).41 The question was not asked in 2016 or 2018.
+Given the large military presence in Kitsap County, it is not surprising that this figure is much higher than Washington State overall, where 73% of eighth graders in both 2014 and 2016 reported that neither of their parents or guardians had ever served in the military.

-The divorce rate has shown a decreasing trend in both Kitsap County and in Washington State since 2000; however, the county rate remains higher than the state (Figure 63).23 In 2016, there were a total of 788 divorces for couples in which "Person B" (formerly listed on the divorce certificate as "wife") was a resident of Kitsap County.
+The divorce rate has shown a decreasing trend in both Kitsap County and in Washington State since 2000; however, the county rate remains higher than the state (Figure 69).23 In 2016, there were a total of 788 divorces for couples in which "Person B" (formerly listed on the divorce certificate as "wife") was a resident of Kitsap County.
 Of these, 419 (54%) involved families with children.52

-Figure 63.
+Figure 69.
 Divorce Rate, Kitsap County and Washington State: 2000 to 201723

-The Washington State Healthy Youth Survey (HYS) is a survey of 6th, 8th, 10th and 12th grade students in Washington that is administered every 2 years and designed to measure health risk behaviors that contribute to morbidity, mortality and social problems among youth in Washington State.
-The HYS is a collaborative effort of the Office of the Superintendent of Public Instruction, the Department of Health, the Department of Social and Health Service's Division of Behavioral Health and Recovery and the Liquor and Cannabis Board.
-On the 2016 HYS, more than 1 in 5 6th graders (22%) in Kitsap County said they never feel sad or hopeless.
-41 Of those that do occasionally feel sad or hopeless, almost 9 out of 10 (89%) said there are adults they can turn to for help.
-Results were similar for 8th, 10th and 12th graders.
-About 8 out of 10 (80%) 8th, 10th and 12th graders marked 6 or above on a scale of 0 to 10 reporting that they looked forward to the future.
+On the 2018 HYS, just under 1 in 5 6th graders (19%) in Kitsap County said they never feel sad or hopeless.41 Of those that do occasionally feel sad or hopeless, almost 9 out of 10 (87%) said there are adults they can turn to for help.
+Results were similar for 8th, 10th and 12th graders in 2018, and similar in 2016.
+About 3 out of 4 (76%) 8th, 10th and 12th graders marked 6 or above on a scale of 0 to 10 reporting that they looked forward to the future, slightly lower than 2016 (80%).